ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 He set a fine example with regard to everything in which he was engaged during the forty-seven years when he made Staten Island his home.
 Beside the store he had a profitable cranberry business at Calverton, L.I., which he sold to a brother two years ago.

 (Partial transcription, emphasis added.
-Click on the link below to view the full article.)
+Click on the accompanying link to view the full article.)
 {{% /mefig %}}